This information explains fat injections after your breast reconstruction surgery and what to expect after the procedure.

 - After 48 hours, you can remove the gauze dressings on your donor site(s).
 Do not remove any sutures or strips of paper tape that you see on your breasts, abdomen, buttocks, or thighs.
 Your doctor will examine them at your follow-up appointment.

-- Avoid vigorous activity for 1 to 2 weeks after your procedure.
+- Avoid vigorous activity for 2 weeks after your procedure.
 After this time, you can go back to your usual activities, as instructed by your doctor.

 - Take the pain medication your doctor prescribed, if you need it.